maggiewiseman/portfolio/readme.md

-# What I did in this projectList
+# Portfolio Project

+<a href="https://maggie-wiseman-portfolio.herokuapp.com/carousel/description">See it live!</a>

+## Summary & Structure
 The goal was to build a server that would initially respond with an index.html file containing links to various projects in the projects directory.
-To do this I created the following structure:

-server module
+The projects are a collection of my javascript projects.
+This is my first real Node.js project.
+I used the built in HTTP server module as well as the fs module to dynamically determine the list of projects to display.

+**server module**
 * creates a map of the files in the projects directory that is used to validate requested urls.
 Having a static list is not ideal because it prevents someone from finding newly added projects unless the server is restarted, but it was an opportunity to revisit recursively generating a tree structure using the built in module: fs.
 * starts the server listening on port 8080
 * validates any request and then sends the request off to a handler module which will create the response.

-handler module
+**handler module**
 * this module contains a function called handleReqs that takes 3 parameters:
     * request: the request object.
 The url of the request object is used for determining which project to send back in the response.
     * response: the response object.
 Used to send data back to the client.